 Health Precautions for Post-COVID Trade Shows

-Although many businesses have opened their doors and the global economy is gradually picking up again, there are still concerns about the safety of attending in-person events.
+Although many businesses have opened their doors and the global economy is gradually picking up again, there are still concerns about post-covid trade shows and the safety of attending in-person events.

 No one – vendor, executive, sponsor, staff, or patron – would risk coronavirus exposure just to attend a gathering, regardless of how potentially profitable the event may be.

 There are a couple of ways to encourage in-person attendance for trade shows post-COVID.
 A few of these include: